 While your addicted loved one’s alcohol or drug addiction may have taken center stage for many years, it is important to take the time necessary to address any issues that you may be suffering from yourself.
 This will not only put you in a better position to help your addicted loved one, but it will also allow you to obtain peace of mind for yourself.

-Our family groups at NuView Treatment Center function as a support group, but if you are interested in meeting with support groups more frequently, there are many options in Los Angeles.
+Our family groups at NuView Treatment Center function as a support group, but if you are interested in meeting with support groups more frequently, there are many options in Los Angeles treatment center.
 Support groups for family members can help them feel more socially connected and supported.
 They are also invaluable resources for developing new coping techniques for self-care and learning how to support an addicted loved one.

 Many support groups for family members in LA are 12-step based.
 12-step programs like Alcoholics Anonymous and Narcotics Anonymous are enormously beneficial to individuals suffering from addiction, but many 12-step programs are geared toward non-addict family members.
 While many of these programs do have a spiritual basis, they are nonetheless backed up by a large body of clinical evidence and support.
 These support groups include: